RubenMaldonado/RubenMaldonado.github.io/Publish_Maxstery/Content/articles/beginners-guide-to-publish.md

 - "publish generate" command will transform your markdown text files and generate the static html content for your site, your output.
 - "publish run" command will create a local server where you can pre-visualize your content, just open http://localhost:8000 in your web browser.

-The result will be an starter website like this:
+The result will be a starter website like this:
 ![localhost](/images/20200919_publish_howtosetup_01_localhost.png)

-## Step 4: Prepare for deployment to github pages
+## Step 4: Prepare for deployment to GitHub pages
-First lets open our package in Xcode using the following command:
+First let's open our package in Xcode using the following command:
 ```
 $ open Package.swift
 ```